 Tapi River is the longest river in southern Thailand.
 It got its name from an Indian river. (แม่น้ำตาปี) The source is in the Khao Luang mountain.
 The river empties into the Gulf of Thailand at Bandon Bay near Surat Thani city.
 The total length is 230 kilometres.

 San Chao the shrine night market in Surat Thani

 The market gets its name from the shrine San Chao and consists of is a small alley with shops located on both sides of the road.
 The entire route is full of local delicacies.
 You can spot an abundance of fried chicken, pad thai noodles, and the most exciting southern curries (Kao rat gang).
 You choose from a few curries from the shop and add as topping on your rice, or you can order many curries on separate plates.
 Some restaurants have chairs and tables.
 Some are more the mobile hawker style.
 If you had a hot evening, you could also escape into an air-conditioned Swensen’s for some ice cream.

 Link to the night market on Google maps here.

 Going to Koh Samui?

 Are you planning to go to Koh Samui?
 There are multiple options.
 Seatran and Raja ferries operate from Don Sak on the mainland.
 Don Sak is about one hour from Surat Thani by bus.
 The trip to Koh Samui takes roughly one h 30 minutes.

 Link to Seatran here.

 Link to Raja here.

-  Lomprayah is a faster but a more expensive company.
-With their catamaran, you can travel from Koh Samui to Koh Phangan as well.
+Lomprayah is a faster but more expensive company.
+With their catamaran, you can travel from Koh Samui to Koh Phangan.
 The link to their webpage is here.